aalee88/NonCustodial-Wallet/README.md

 - Ability to view list of JSON wallets' name saved to your browser's local storage.
 - Ability to delete a particular JSON wallet saved to your browser's local storage.
 - Ability to clear all JSON wallets saved to your browser's local storage.
+- Added a comprehensive transaction cost conversion rate in Ether and dollar for the amount to be sent and gas fees for the user to see before proceeding     to confirm a transaction.
+- Added support for the user to copy his address to his clipboard in one click.